We may earn a small fee from the companies mentioned in this post.

 Insider threats and compromised credentials refer to the risks posed by malicious or careless insiders, as well as the unauthorised access of user credentials.
 Careless insider threats account for 62% of data breaches in the UK, while compromised login credentials are one of the most perilous types of insider threats and have become the primary cause of data breaches.

 Implementing robust authentication measures, frequently monitoring user activities, and providing security awareness training can help organisations mitigate the risks posed by insider threats and compromised credentials.
-By proactively addressing these threats, organisations can prevent unauthorized access and protect their sensitive data from being compromised.
+By proactively addressing these threats, organisations can prevent unauthorised access and protect their sensitive data from being compromised.

 Role of the National Cyber Security Centre (NCSC)